 Local policing teams (LPTs) are the bedrock of service across the county.
-Each has its own commander of Chief Inspector or Inspector rank.
-Local police officers and PCSO's work together within these teams providing a localised neighbourhood and response service to the local community.
-LPTs are supported by specialist central departments consisting of: Investigative Services and Operational Services that are based strategically across the force area.
+Each has its own commander of Chief Inspector rank.
+Local police officers and PCSO's work together within these teams providing a localised neighbourhood services to the local community enhanced by volunteer Police special constables.
+LPTs are supported by specialist central departments consisting of: Contact and Response (based in 3 hubs), Investigative Services and Operational Services that are based strategically across the force area.